-From the looks of it, Germany seems unwilling to soften its stance on austerity despite calls to boost euro zone economic growth.
-As U.S. Treasury Secretary Timothy Geithner mentioned during last month’s IMF meeting, debt-ridden nations must avoid too much spending cuts that could dampen economic growth, shrink tax revenues, and widen government deficits down the line.
+From the looks of it, Germany seems unwilling to soften its stance on austerity despite calls to boost eurozone economic growth.
+As U.S. Treasury Secretary Timothy Geithner mentioned during last month’s IMF meeting, debt-ridden nations must avoid too many spending cuts that could dampen economic growth, shrink tax revenues, and widen government deficits down the line.

 At the end of the day, G8 leaders were all bark and no bite.
 Although they did attempt to reassure the markets by reiterating their pledge to support global economic growth, they weren’t actually able to agree on a concrete plan of action, leaving the fate of Greece and the euro still uncertain.